nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 ## What is Waitress
 * Waitress is a pure python WSGI (Web Server Gateway Interface) server
-* Waitress can run bo
+* Waitress can run both on windows and linux
+* Waitress supports multi-threading and sub-mounting of application to a URL prefix

+## Why use waitress
+* The de

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive